Sultanow/dt_society/README.md

 If all requirements have been successfully installed you can start the frontend on a local development server (port 4200 as default) with the Angular CLI:
 `$ cd app/angular`
 `$ ng serve --open`

+## Application usage

+### File upload

+Currently the application supports `.tsv` and `.csv` datasets, which contain a column with country codes.
+You must specify the appropriate separator before uploading your dataset.

+### Data filtering

+All 4 dropdowns must be selected in order to provide visualisations.
+These include:

+- Column with country codes (geo)
+- Column with timestamps (x)
+- Columns with feature of interest (y)

+The reshape dropdown is optional and only necessary if your dataset has a wide format, i.e. each timestamp represents a column.
+Select N/A if this does not apply to your dataset.

+### Forecasting

+You can choose between multivariate and scenario-based forecasting.
+Multivariate forecasting performs a forecast for each selected feature simultaneously while taking correlations into account.
+Scenario-based forecasting allows you to perform a forecast for a selected feature based on artificial scenarios for each other feature, which you can specify.
+Both of these methods can forecast up to 40 future timesteps.
+However, all features provided in the datasets must have the same underlying time frequency. (i.e. all timestamps must be yearly)